After shooting, partisanship gets a pause at Congressional baseball game

-A day after firing on an active shooter to protect Congressmen under attack at a morning baseball practice in Virginia, Capitol Police officer David Bailey returned to the diamond for the annual charity game.
+WASHINGTON — A day after firing on an active shooter to protect congressmen under attack at a morning baseball practice in Virginia, Capitol Police officer David Bailey returned to the diamond for the annual charity game.

 Bailey, who suffered a minor injury in the attack, surprised a roaring crowd of almost 25,000 spectators in Nationals Park by hobbling on crutches to the pitcher's mound to throw out the ceremonial first pitch at the 80th Congressional Baseball Game for Charity.

-Moments before, Bailey stood in the middle of Democratic and Republican players who each took turns hugging him tightly and thanking him for protecting one of their own, House Majority Whip Steve Scalise, R-La.
+Moments before, Bailey stood in the middle of Democratic and Republican players who each took turns hugging him tightly and thanking him for protecting one of their own, House Majority Whip Steve Scalise, R-Louisiana.
 Scalise was shot in the hip during the Wednesday morning shooting.
-After undergoing three surgeries, Scalise remained in critical condition at a nearby Virginia hospital.
+After undergoing three surgeries, Scalise remained in critical condition at a nearby hospital in D.C.

-"I could tell it meant a lot to [Bailey] and for me it was the highlight of my night," Rep. Brendan Boyle, D-Pa., said.
+"I could tell it meant a lot to [Bailey] and for me it was the highlight of my night," Rep. Brendan Boyle, D-Pennsylvania, said.

 With 39 wins each for the Democratic and Republican teams and a tied game between them, the focus of Thursday evening's baseball game was supposed to be on who would finally break the partisan tie.